R-Gaurav/train-delay-estimation/README.md

 on-line, i.e. so that it can  keep learning with delays and railway network dynamics throughout its lifetime.

+In case you decide to contribute, please go through the [PEP8]( https://www.python.org/dev/peps/pep-0008/) coding conventions.
+The coding standards in this repository is very much based on that.
 --------

 Suggestions and contributions are welcome.